Equipment

 Definitions

-Equipment which is not limited to research, medical, scientific or other technical activities.
+Equipment that is not limited to research, medical, scientific, or other technical activities.
 Examples include office equipment and furnishings, modular offices, telephone networks, information technology equipment and systems, air conditioning equipment, reproduction and printing equipment, and motor vehicles.
+See also the definitions of equipment and special purpose equipment in this section. https://www.ecfr.gov/current/title-2/subtitle-A/chapter-II/part-200#200.1

 Equipment which is used only for research, medical, scientific, or other technical activities.
 Examples of special purpose equipment include microscopes, x-ray machines, surgical instruments, and spectrometers.